 He understands the seriousness of a criminal conviction and the detrimental effect it can have on your life.
 To limit the negative consequences of an arrest, Mr. Bajaj employs an aggressive pre-investigative process.
 Attacking the prosecution’s case early on often results in getting the charges against his clients reduced or thrown out.

-If you are facing criminal charges for kidnapping in California, contact the Law Office of Vikas Bajaj, APC to schedule a free consultation.
+If you are facing criminal charges for kidnapping in California, contact the Law Office of Vikas Bajaj, APC to schedule an initial consultation.
 Hiring an attorney to defend you is one of the most important decisions you can make following an arrest.